 Cultivating Mindfulness

-The art and science of living with presence and clarity, nurturing a life of depth and quiet joy.
+The art and science of living with presence

 Mindfulness invites us to return to the richness of this moment—just as it is.

-At its heart, mindfulness is awareness training.
+At its heart, mindfulness is the cultivation of awareness.

 As we learn to rest in the present moment, we begin to see more clearly and respond with greater calm and choice.

-Mindfulness also deepens our relationships.
+Mindfulness can deepen our relationships.

 When we are present with ourselves, we become more available to others—listening more fully, relating with greater empathy, and connecting in a more authentic way.